CatIIIIIIII/RNAErnie/README.md

     - Then try to run the container again.

 ##### [Option2]
-Download the image tar from [Google Drive](https://drive.google.com/file/d/1Lkgw7w9xGZQ02PnU3yk0cn1V9om2yfd3) or use the url as follow
+Or you can download the image tar from [Google Drive](https://drive.google.com/file/d/1Lkgw7w9xGZQ02PnU3yk0cn1V9om2yfd3) or use the url as follow

 ```bash
 https://drive.google.com/file/d/1Lkgw7w9xGZQ02PnU3yk0cn1V9om2yfd3